Darth Vader: Anakin Skywalker

+Darth Vader unmasked, as portrayed by Sebastian Shaw in the 2004 DVD re-release of Return of the Jedi.

 Near the end of Return of the Jedi, Luke removes Vader's mask.
 Although Prowse had portrayed the Sith Lord throughout the trilogy, the filmmakers wanted a more experienced actor to play the unmasked Vader.
-Sebastian Shaw was selected for the role, which appears as "Anakin Skywalker" in the credits.
+Sebastian Shaw was selected for the role, which is listed as "Anakin Skywalker" in the credits.
 Shaw's presence on set was kept secret from all but the minimum cast and crew, and Shaw was contractually obligated not to discuss any film secrets with anyone, even his family.
 In the final scene of the film, Shaw portrays Anakin's Force spirit.
-His likeness in this scene was replaced with that of Hayden Christensen in the 2004 DVD release.
+His likeness in this scene was replaced with that of Hayden Christensen in the 2004 DVD re-release.

 When The Phantom Menace was being developed, hundreds of actors were auditioned for the role of young Anakin before Jake Lloyd was cast.
 Rick McCallum, the film's producer, said that Lloyd was "smart, mischievous and love[d] anything mechanical—just like Anakin."
-When casting the role of 19-year-old Anakin for Attack of the Clones, the filmmakers reviewed about 1,500 candidates before selecting Hayden Christensen.
-The Canadian actor reprises the role in Revenge of the Sith and in the series Obi-Wan Kenobi and Ahsoka.
-His performance in Revenge of the Sith garnered him a nomination for the Saturn Award for Best Actor, while his portrayal of Anakin in Obi-Wan Kenobi earned him the Saturn Award for Best Guest Performance in a Streaming Series.
+When casting the role of 19-year-old Anakin for Attack of the Clones, the filmmakers reviewed about 1,500 candidates before selecting Hayden Christensen, who reprises the role in Revenge of the Sith and in the two series Obi-Wan Kenobi and Ahsoka.
+Lucas considered Leonardo DiCaprio for the role, but DiCaprio declined.
+Christensen's performance in Revenge of the Sith garnered him a nomination for the Saturn Award for Best Actor, while his portrayal of Anakin in Obi-Wan Kenobi earned him the Saturn Award for Best Guest Performance in a Streaming Series.

-Anakin is voiced by Mat Lucas and Frankie Ryan Manriquez in the 2003 animated micro-series Clone Wars, and is voiced by Kirby Morrow in several television productions.
+Anakin is voiced by Mat Lucas and Frankie Ryan Manriquez in the 2003 animated micro-series Clone Wars, and by Kirby Morrow in several television productions.
 Matt Lanter provides the character's voice in video games and in various television productions, including The Clone Wars, Rebels, Forces of Destiny and Star Wars: Tales.
 Lanter also voices Anakin in the film version of The Clone Wars.
 During the second-season finale of Rebels, Lanter's voice is sometimes blended with the voice of James Earl Jones.

+Reception

+In 2003, the American Film Institute listed Vader as the third greatest villain in cinema history on its 100 Years...100 Heroes & Villains list, behind Hannibal Lecter and Norman Bates.
+In 2010, IGN ranked Darth Vader 25th on its list of "Top 100 Videogame Villains".
+A writer for the African-American newspaper New Journal and Guide claimed in 1977 that due to Vader's black garb and his being voiced by a black actor, he reinforces a stereotype that "black is evil".
+A Mexican church advised Christians against seeing The Phantom Menace because they said it portrays Anakin as a Christ figure.